Skip to content

 This is particularly useful when dealing with a large number of controls.

-cache_extent #
+cache_extent class-attribute instance-attribute #

 cache_extent: Number | None = None